miklevin/MikeLev.in/_posts/2025-01-12-breaking-changes-learning-opportunities.md

-There's an interesting sub-story here about how Apple funded the UK Acorn company in its Amiga-like Archimedes days to become ARM, which was actually the processor in their ahead-of-its-time Apple Newton PDA, but what we see today is really the fruits of that Apple long-bet, haha!
+There's an interesting sub-story here about how Apple funded the UK Acorn company in its Amiga-like Archimedes days to become ARM, which was actually the processor in their ahead-of-its-time Apple Newton PDA, but what we see today is really the fruits of that Apple long-bet, ahaha!
 In November 1990, Apple invested
 $3 million for a 43% stake in the newly formed Advanced RISC Machines (ARM) company.
 The Apple Newton MessagePad, featuring an ARM processor, was released on August 3, 1993.
 But hold that thought for a moment as we go back to the